MEET TOMASZ DRYBALA

 University of Westminster – Pre-Research Collaboration

 In 2020, I entered a structured pre-research collaboration with the University of Westminster to explore how mindful endurance practices impact focus, emotional regulation, and flow states in high-performance environments.
-This work emerged directly from my applied methodologies and aimed to contribute new insight into the psychobiological effects of long-distance movement on clarity and resilience.
+This work emerged directly from my applied methodologies and aimed to contribute new insight into the psychobiological effects of long-distance running on clarity and resilience.

 Scope and Contribution: